 git config --global http.sslBackend schannel

-git config --global http.sslBackend opensslSchannel often works better with corporate proxies as it uses Windows native certificate stores and authentication.
+git config --global http.sslBackend opensslSchannel often works better with corporate proxies because it uses the Windows native certificate store and authentication.